SzymonPietraszek/terraform-templates/README.md

 # Goal
-These configurations can be used as a blueprint for internet accessible projects without public access.
+There are 3 separate terrafrom configurations in this repo: aws-lambda, cloudflare-pages and fullstack.
+These configurations can be used as a blueprint for internet accessible projects without public access for free.
 So if you try to deploy a simple app that you wish you can access on any device anywhere but requires authentication, you can use these configurations.
 A fullstack configuration is a composition of aws-lambda backend and cloudflare-pages frontend with main focus on secure connection between two.

 There are two other repos related to these configurations: cloudflare-pages-example and lambda-fastapi.
 Both has branches related to each terraform configuration for deployment.

 # Fullstack diagram